byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 -- here we set a xx variable.
 set  xx = `select unix_timestamp()` options type = "sql" ;

--- you can use it in select statment with `${}` format. select '${xx}'  as  t as tm;
+-- you can use it in select statement with `${}` format. select '${xx}' as t as tm;

--- you can also use it in path in save statement save overwrite tm as parquet.`hp_stae=${xx}`;
+-- you can also use it in the save statement save overwrite tm as parquet.`hp_stae=${xx}`;
 ```

-set support three types:
+set supports three types:

 1. sql
 2. shell
 3. conf

-SQL,Shell means MLSQL will translate the statement with sql/shell interpreter.
-When you use conf type, MLSQL will just treat is as string.
+SQL and Shell mean that MLSQL will translate the statement with sql/shell interpreter, while conf means MLSQL will just treat it as string.